cs107e/cs107e.github.io/labs/lab1/lab.md

 The next step is to wire up your breadboard.
-It is a little hard to describe this process in writing, but there are people in the lab who have down it before.
+It is a little hard to describe this process in writing, but there are people in the lab who have done it before.
 Watch what they do.
 Arrange everything to look neat.
 Take your time and check your work.